Last Updated on May 8, 2020 by Admin

-Officially murdered by an underage male prostitute in 1975, Pasolini’s demise has been considered suspicious by many since the very moment it occured.
+Officially, Pier Paolo Pasolini’s death came by the hand of an underage male prostitute in 1975, yet, his demise has been considered suspicious by many since the very moment it occurred.
 Conspiracy theories sided more reasonable and believeable possibilities, also supported by new evidence and the words of the protagonists of that tragic night.
 Here is what officially happened and what current theories say about the demise of one Italy’s most polyhedric artists.

 Pasolini was brutally murdered on the night of the 1th of November 1975, and found by a woman at around 6.30 a.m the following morning.
 Investigations into his death suggest that he was cruelly beaten with a stick and run over by his own car on a beach near Ostia, a famous seaside resort just outside Rome.
 His assassination was ascribed to Pino Pelosi, ‘ragazzo di vita’ of only seventeen years of age.

-Pelosi subsequently pleaded guilty, declaring to be the only person present at the time of the slaughter.
+Pelosi subsequently pleaded guilty, declaring to be the only person present at the time of Pier Paolo Pasolini’s death.
 According to his version, he met Pasolini at the Stazione Termini, the Italian capital’s largest railway station, where they agreed to go out for a meal together.
 Later that night, they would have traveled in Pasolini’s car, an Alfa Romeo GTV 2000, to the outskirts of Ostia, where the tragic homicide took place.The brutal action was allegedly unleashed by a fight caused after a request for sexual favours was brought forward by Pasolini.

 According to Mr Pelosi, he was threatened by the same stick eventually used to kill the writer.
 However, this version of the story seems in many ways unconvincing.
 First of all, as reported by detectives, the stick considered the crime weapon was rotten to the core, hence making it unlikely to have been able to cause any kind of considerable damage or wound.
 Moreover, the young man’s build was way too gaunt and fragile to endanger the writer, who was not only attributed with a considerable strength but was also widely regarded as a karate expert.